 I was standing in the start gate, about to race the Olympic final,

->>and I was WAYYYYY too excited for the stress i thought would creep in there to even stand a chance!!!
+>>and I was WAYYYYY too excited for the (negative ) stress i thought would creep in there to even stand a chance!!!

 I remember the words that were echoing in my mind.